PaddiM8/luno-lei/content/grammar/index.md

 ## Word Order

 The word order is generally free, but words may be placed earlier in a sentence for emphasis.
+Adjectives go either right before or after the noun they describe.

 ## Verb Conjugation